ntwilson/FShell/README.md

 - `append`
 - `exec`/`execArr`/`execLst`/`execStr`/`cmd`/`cmdArr`/`cmdLst`/`cmdStr`

-In addition, referencing this package will cause any sequence of strings to be printed in FSI with one string per line, so that operations like `ls` or `cat` that return an array of strings will display equivalently to many other shell environments.
+In addition, you may enable any sequence of strings printing in FSI with one string per line, so that operations like `ls` or `cat` that return an array of strings will display equivalently to many other shell environments.
+This is achieved with the `fsi.AddPrinter fshPrinter` command.

 This package also provides a `|%` and `|?` operator that behave similarly to the corresponding operators in PowerShell.